How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 How Much Does It Cost to Transcribe Lectures?

 VidNotes offers a free trial to test the service.
 Paid plans start at $9.99/month or $49.99/year, which gives you unlimited transcriptions.
-Compared to paying for a professional transcription service (typically $1-3 per minute of audio), AI transcription is dramatically more affordable for students.
+Compared to paying a professional transcription service (typically $1-3 per minute of audio), AI transcription is dramatically more affordable for students.

 Can I Transcribe Lectures in Other Languages?